Rowan College of South Jersey: 20th century

 The college's first president, William L. Apetz, began his tenure in September 1966.
 He retired from RCGC in 1980 and went on to be the first president of Sussex County Community College, another County College in New Jersey.

 The second president was Gary L. Reddig, who was appointed in July 1980 and resigned on October 31, 1986, giving two reasons.
 First, he wished to assume the position of director of the County Community College Presidents Association of New Jersey.
-Second, he alleged that the then chair of the Board of Trustees, Richard J. Ambacher, Jr. (later a professor emeritus of Rowan University), had pressured him to get Ambacher's son a custodial job at the college and his daughter-in-law into the nursing program, which has selective admissions; he also claimed that Ambacher had otherwise interfered in college operations.
+Second, he alleged that the then chair of the board of trustees, Richard J. Ambacher, Jr. (later a professor emeritus of Rowan University), had pressured him to get Ambacher's son a custodial job at the college and his daughter-in-law into the nursing program, which has selective admissions; he also claimed that Ambacher had otherwise interfered in college operations.
 Ambacher denied the allegations, and stated that he had only asked that the nursing program's admissions standards be altered to avoid bias against non-traditional students.
 One trustee resigned in sympathy with Reddig.
-A state investigation resulted in a report and letter recommending that the relationship between the Board of Trustees and the school be changed (including requiring the college president's approval for hiring done by the board), that trustee quorum requirements be increased, and that trustee training and selection be improved.
+A state investigation resulted in a report and letter recommending that the relationship between the board of trustees and the school be changed (including requiring the college president's approval for hiring done by the board), that trustee quorum requirements be increased, and that trustee training and selection be improved.
 The investigation did not find Reddig's allegations correct.
 One member of the Board of Chosen Freeholders asked for Ambacher's term as a trustee not to be renewed; Ambacher responded that this was a political maneuver in the context of an upcoming election.
-Ambacher did not seek another term as trustee after his existing term ended in November 1987, stating that this was due to health reasons (diabetes exacerbated by stress).
+Ambacher did not seek another term as trustee after his existing term ended in November 1987, stating that this was for health reasons (diabetes exacerbated by stress).
 There was considerable dismay at RCGC over these events, especially with accreditation renewal coming in spring 1987.

 On October 4, 1987, Richard H. Jones became its third president, serving until his retirement on February 1, 1998.
 He had been a vice-president at RCGC, then acting president after Reddig's departure.

-The fourth president was Gail O. Mellow, who was selected prior to Jones' retirement and worked with him from November 1, 1997 until his retirement.
+The fourth president was Gail O. Mellow, who was selected prior to Jones' retirement and worked with him from November 1, 1997, until his retirement.